-Do you ever feel like your metabolism is working against you?
-If so, you're not alone.
+If you've ever lamented a too-slow metabolism, you're in good company.
 Over 90% (!!) of Americans have suboptimal metabolic health, according to data from the National Health and Nutrition Examination Survey.

-Factors such as waist circumference, fasting glucose and hemoglobin A1c, blood pressure, and lipid levels were included in the evaluation of our nation’s metabolic health.
+Experts came to this conclusion after analyzing fasting glucose, hemoglobin, A1c, blood pressure, and lipid levels.
 Another metric of metabolic health?
 Your metabolism (aka metabolic rate).

 Although perhaps most famous for its impact on our body weight, having a "slower" or less efficient metabolism is a much bigger picture.
 Suboptimal metabolism can affect the body’s ability to optimally support its most basic biological processes.

 And while it's true that genetics partially determine your metabolic rate, it doesn't seal your fate by any means; the things you do on a daily basis can have an even bigger impact.
 Translation?
 Lifestyle habits and behaviors provide ample opportunities to improve your metabolism and, ultimately, enhance your overall well-being.

 Here, learn how to speed up your metabolism via approachable, multidimensional strategies, according to research.

 In the simplest terms, "Metabolism is the process by which your body turns what you eat into energy," Casey Kelley, M.D., ABOIM, functional physician and founder of Case Integrative Health, tells mbg.

 This energy (i.e., calories) is used, or "burned," to fuel your most basic bodily functions—such as breathing, blood circulation, and nutrient absorption.